SyedBasha-DevOps/chefdash/README.md

 Planned Features
 ----------------

-* Provide an alternative to the horrendous Chef Web UI JSON editor
+* Provide an alternative to the Chef Web UI JSON editor
 * Expose knife ssh functionality for arbitrary commands

 Install